AI assistant — not human

 Every EAOM engagement tracks four categories of outcome metrics.

-Microsoft platform decisions layer on top of years of prior choices.
-A SharePoint information architecture decision from 2003 affects Copilot grounding quality in 2026.
-An Active Directory schema decision from 2005 affects Entra ID Conditional Access design today.
+Microsoft platform decisions are based on years of prior choices.
+For instance, a SharePoint information architecture decision made in 2003 affects Copilot grounding quality in 2026.

-The EAOM accounts for this.
-It starts with an architecture audit of your existing environment.
-Then it builds a target-state design that works with — not against — your existing infrastructure.
+The EAOM addresses this issue effectively.
+It begins with an architecture audit of your current environment.
+Next, it creates a target-state design that complements your existing infrastructure.

 EPC Group runs analytics maturity assessments as the entry point into EAOM engagements.
 Call (888) 381-9725 or schedule a discovery call.